Cambodian Uprising (1840–1841): Siamese offensives on Kampong Thom and Pursat

+Siamese offensives against the Vietnamese in Cambodia at Pursat, Kampong Thom and Sambok in order to reclaim control over Cambodia from Vietnam, Vietnamese offensives on Kampot and Baphnum in retaliation against earlier Cambodian attacks on Hà Tiên, Gia Định and Định Tường provinces;

+depicts area of Siamese control and Siamese army routes.

+depicts area of Vietnamese control and Vietnamese army routes.

+Various colors depict Cambodian regional cliques.

 Chaophraya Bodindecha the Siamese supreme commander, taking advantage of the general Cambodian uprising against the Vietnamese Trấn Tây regime, conducted offensives into Cambodia to reassert Siamese control.
 Chaophraya Bodindecha sent Phraya Ratchanikun to bring 13,000 Lao and Northern Khmer men to assist Oknha Chet and Oknha Decho Ros at Kampong Svay to fight the Vietnamese at Kampong Thom or Hải Đông to the east of Tonle Sap Lake, while Bodindecha himself and his brother-in-law Chaophraya Nakhon Ratchasima Thong-in the governor of Nakhon Ratchasima led 8,735 Lao–Siamese men to attack the Vietnamese-held Pursat or Hải Tây to the southwest of Tonle Sap.
 In early November 1840, Phraya Ratchanikun marched from the Siam-controlled Siemreap towards Kampong Svay along the northeastern shore of Tonle Sap Lake but the Vietnamese fortresses of Stoung (Sa Tôn) and Chikraeng (Chi Trinh) stood in their way, blocking the Siamese invasion route.
 Vietnamese commanders at Stoung and Chikraeng were Đoàn Văn Sách and Nguyễn Công Nhàn, respectively.
 The Siamese had much larger number of fighting forces but they composed mostly of untrained ethnic Lao and Northern Khmer militias, while the Vietnamese had inferior numbers but militarily professionally trained.
 Even though Đoàn Văn Sách and Nguyễn Công Nhàn managed to repel the Siamese attack on Chikraeng, they decided that Chikraeng was not defensible so they retreated to Stoung, leaving Chikraeng to Siamese occupation.

 In early December 1840, Chaophrayas Bodindecha and Nakhon Ratchasima laid siege on Pursat, constructing stockades connected with fences to encircle Pursat in all directions.
 The Vietnamese commander in Pursat was the Đề Đốc commander Võ Đức Trung sent by Trương Minh Giảng to take control of Pursat after the defection of Oknha Surkealok Muk.
 The Vietnamese Tuyên phủ governor in Pursat was Nguyễn Song Thành.
 Võ Đức Trung adopted a defensive strategy, relying on the ramparts of Pursat to persist against the numerically superior Siamese.
 Bodindecha and Nakhon Ratchasima the Siamese commanders tried to win over Pursat by forcing the Vietnamese to accede to a peace treaty.
-When Võ Đức Trung and Nguyễn Song Thành refused to negotatiate a treaty with the Siamese, saying they were not entitled nor empowered to do so, Bodindecha escalated the siege and attacks on Pursat.
+When Võ Đức Trung and Nguyễn Song Thành refused to negotiate a treaty with the Siamese, saying they were not entitled nor empowered to do so, Bodindecha escalated the siege and attacks on Pursat.